I studied Graphic Design at Montana State University while getting a BS in Range Management.

 After my son was born in 1994, I decided life was too short, and became a stay-at-home mom.
 All that free time I thought I was going to have was quickly taken up by homeschooling, dog training, horse training, running a dog training business, vending toys and training equipment at agility trials, and now returning to graphic design with a new emphasis on website design.

 On a volunteer basis, I have designed and maintained several websites for dog clubs, including the Gallatin Dog Club, Got Dog?
-Agility, the Big Sky Schutzhund Club and the Pacific Northwest Region of the United Schutzhund Clubs of America. numerical-popularity
+Agility, the Big Sky Schutzhund Club and the American Working Malinois Club. numerical-popularity

-I am currently developing an online store with SSL, and a complete shopping cart based on osCommerce.
-In my spare time I am learning to become conversant in php.
+Most sites currently are based on the Content Management System WordPress or Joomla; in my spare time I am learning to become conversant in php.

 My design philosophy, just like my love of performance dogs and horses, is “form follows function”.
 I am enlivened by clean, attractive graphics.
 I don’t like black screens with red text, or music, or too many animated graphics.
 I do like easy navigation and interesting content.
 Pages should load quickly, even for those few still on a dial-up connection.
 Finally, I am working towards having all my sites W3C compliant.